Civil and Environmental Engineering (Course 1)

 3-2-7 units.
 REST

 Presents the fundamentals of computing and computer programming (procedural and object-oriented programming) in an engineering context.
 Introduces logical operations, floating-point arithmetic, data structures, induction, iteration, and recursion.
 Computational methods for interpolation, regression, root finding, sorting, searching, and the solution of linear systems of equations and ordinary differential equations.
 Control of sensors and visualization of scientific data.
 Draws examples from engineering and scientific applications.
-Students use the MATLAB programming environment to complete weekly assignments.
+Students use the Python programming environment to complete weekly assignments.

 R. Juanes